ElementalAlly/physical_visualizer/README.md

 ![Limit switch ground is connected to the Arduino Ground](https://github.com/ElementalAlly/physical_visualizer/raw/main/docs/LimitSwitchPower.png)

 ## Module Signals
-Wire the motor signal wires to the Arduino like this:

-If in the code, there's a motor declared like this:
+When a motor is declared like this:

 ```
-stepper(a, b, c, d, e)
+stepper stepper1(a, b, c, d, e)
 ```

-Wire your motor and limit switch signal like this:
+Wire your motor and limit switch signal of module 1 like this:

 ![a to IN1, b to IN2, c to IN3, d to IN4, e to Limit Switch Signal](https://github.com/ElementalAlly/physical_visualizer/raw/main/docs/MotorSignal.png)